tensorfreitas/PaperNotes/End_To_End_Music_Source_Separation/End_To_End_Music_Source_Separation.md

 ![wavenet3](assets/deepconvsep.png)
 - It has an encoder-decoder convolutional architecture.
 - It has vertical filters to capture timbral representations and horizontal to model temporal cues.
-- Mean Squared error loss used, but the authors notices that an adjustement to the loss improved the results.
+- Mean Squared error loss used, but the authors notice that an adjustment to the loss improved the results.
 This loss has three different terms added to the MSE:
-    1. a term for differences between different instrumental souces s such as ’vocals’ and ’other’, ’bass’ and ’other’, and’drums’ and ’other’.
+    1. a term for differences between different instrumental sources s such as ’vocals’ and ’other’, ’bass’ and ’other’, and’drums’ and ’other’.
-    2. a term for difference between the estimated vocals and the other stem
+    2. a term for the difference between the estimated vocals and the other stem
     3. a term representing the difference between the estimated sources.

 ### Wave-U-Net

 Already have notes on this on this paper on this repo.

+## Experimental Results

+- **A dissimilarity loss term is added** to the loss to reduce the interferences from other sources (one of the terms used in DeepConvSep).
+This loss term **does not improve the results in music source separation**. **In voice source separation it does seem to improve** the results.
+- **Deeper models outperform wider ones** (in Wavenet based models).
+This may due that wider models have a lot more parameters and overfit the training set.
+The small receptive field of these models can also hurt the performance.
+- In a perceptual test with humans (subjects classified samples from 1-5 to evaluate the interferences), Wavenet outperformed DeepConvSep and this is also consistent with the other metrics.
+- **Wave-U-Net seems to outperform Wavenet** in singing voice source separation.
+- Proposed Wavenet has comparable results with a lot less parameters than Wave-U-Net.

 ## References